w3c/wai-tutorials/source/tables/tips.html.erb.md

 -   **Styling header cells:** You should use `<th>` elements for header cells, not a `<td>` with different styling.
 It is helpful to differentiate `<th>` and `<td>` cells visually.
 For example, on these tutorial pages header cells have a dark gray background.

 -   **On mobile:** Due to the layout model of tables, they sometimes don’t fit on small screens.
 In such circumstances it’s important that the table isn’t cut of (for example by using `overflow: hidden` in CSS).
-By using `overflow: scroll` on a wrapper element, a table that is too wide won’t break the layout of the page while being completely accessible.
+By using `overflow: scroll` on an element wrapping a wide table, the table won’t break the layout of the page while being completely accessible.

 {::nomarkdown}
 <%= notes_start %>